Ryan LaFlare

-Ryan LaFlare (born October 1, 1983) is a retired American mixed martial artist who formerly competed in the UFC's Welterweight division.
+Ryan LaFlare (born October 1, 1983) is an American retired mixed martial artist who formerly competed in the UFC's Welterweight division.

 Background

 LaFlare was born and raised in Lindenhurst, New York, attending Lindenhurst High School where he was a League I runner-up, and placed 6th at the Suffolk County/Section XI Championships in wrestling.
 LaFlare then continued his career at Nassau Community College, but shifted his attention to lacrosse after a snowboarding accident.
 He later transferred to Farmingdale State College where he became the school's all-time leading goal scorer and was also an honorable mention All-American.
 LaFlare began practicing Brazilian jiu-jitsu upon graduation, before transitioning into mixed martial arts.
 He also previously worked for the MMA stats website Compustrike, which he claims gave him a better understanding of the sport.

 Mixed martial arts career

 Early career

-LaFlare compiled an undefeated 6-0 record with all finishes with all of his bouts taking place in the New Jersey-based promotion Ring of Combat.
+LaFlare compiled an undefeated 6–0 record with all finishes with all of his bouts taking place in the New Jersey–based promotion Ring of Combat.
 There was a 2.5 year gap between his last two wins due to a plethora of injuries and the successful return got him a call up to Strikeforce.
 However the organization would be absorbed by the UFC shortly after signing him and he would never compete.
 Believing that he was free to sign elsewhere he signed with World Series of Fighting at was tentatively booked to face Josh Burkman at WSOF 2.
 However two weeks after the bout was announced LaFlare was called by the UFC and informed that he was under contract with them due to his previous Strikeforce contract being absorbed.